labib-kamran/AI-Traffic-Density-Estimation/README.md

+# Vehicle Detection and Traffic Analysis using YOLOv8

+This repository contains code for vehicle detection and traffic density analysis using the YOLOv8 object detection model.
+The project involves fine-tuning a pre-trained YOLOv8 model on a custom vehicle detection dataset, performing object detection, and analyzing traffic density from video footage.

-﻿# Vehicle Detection and Traffic Analysis using YOLOv8
+# Vehicle Detection and Traffic Analysis using YOLOv8

 This repository contains code for vehicle detection and traffic density analysis using the YOLOv8 object detection model.
 The project involves fine-tuning a pre-trained YOLOv8 model on a custom vehicle detection dataset, performing object detection, and analyzing traffic density from video footage.